carmencchow/bellabeat_casestudy/README.md

 ![minsleep](https://github.com/user-attachments/assets/8265026e-b607-4d38-8560-93dfc9ccbc59)

 <br>
 The National Sleep Foundation recommends 7 to 9 hours of sleep for young adults and adults.
 The histogram aboves shows that 50% of participants are getting 7.2 hours (432.5 minutes) or more of sleep.
 Half of the participants are not getting the recommended minimum, while a few are getting more than 9 hours.
+They also sleep longer on the weekend and Wednesday.

 <br>
 <p>